What is cystic fibrosis?

 The major risk factor for cystic fibrosis is a family history of the disease.
-The defective gene is passed down through families, but you must inherit two copies of the defective cystic fibrosis gene, one from each of your parents, in order to develop the disease.
+The defective gene is passed down through families.
+You must inherit two copies of the defective cystic fibrosis gene, one from each of your parents, to develop the disease.
 The defective gene is more common in people of Northern and Central European ancestry.

 Reducing your risk of cystic fibrosis

-Cystic fibrosis cannot be prevented.
-However, couples with a family history of cystic fibrosis who are planning on having a baby can elect to determine if either or both parents carry the defective cystic fibrosis gene (CFTR).
+It is not possible to prevent cystic fibrosis.
+However, couples with a family history of the disease who are planning to start a family can seek genetic counseling.
+This service can determine if either or both prospective parents carry the defective cystic fibrosis gene (CFTR).

 How is cystic fibrosis treated?

-There is no cure for cystic fibrosis, but early diagnosis and consistent compliance with a treatment program can help to reduce symptoms and complications and extend life.
-Treatments for cystic fibrosis include a multifaceted approach that is tailored to your specific symptoms, the presence of coexisting diseases and complications, your age and medical history, and other factors.
+There is no cure for cystic fibrosis.
+Early diagnosis and commitment to your treatment program can help reduce symptoms and complications, and extend life.
+Cystic fibrosis treatment is multifaceted.
+Doctors tailor treatment to your specific symptoms, the presence of other diseases, your age and medical history, and other factors.

-The goals of treatment are to keep the airways in the lungs open, minimize symptoms, such as shortness of breath and frequent cough, and reduce the development of complications, such as frequent lung infections.
+The goals of treatment are to keep the airways in the lungs open, minimize symptoms, and prevent complications.

 Drug treatment of cystic fibrosis

-Cystic fibrosis is treated with a variety of medications, which vary depending on the specific symptoms and body systems that are affected.
+Doctors treat cystic fibrosis with a variety of medications.
+The ones you need will vary depending on the specific symptoms and affected body systems.
 Medications can include:

 Antibiotics to treat bacterial pneumonia and other bacterial lung infections